 Sanford Biggers (b.
 1970) has had solo exhibitions at the Contemporary Art Museum St. Louis (2018), the Museum of Contemporary Art Detroit (2016), the Massachusetts Museum of Contemporary Art (2012), and the Brooklyn Museum (2011), among others.
 His work has been shown in numerous group exhibitions, including at the Metropolitan Museum of Art (2017), Barnes Foundation (2017), Menil Collection (2008), and the Tate Modern (2007), among others.
 In 2019, he was inducted into the New York Foundation for the Arts Hall of Fame.
 Biggers was awarded the American Academy of Arts and Letters Award (2018) and the Rome Prize in Visual Arts (2017).
 Biggers' work is held in the collections of the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; the Whitney Museum of American Art, New York; the Museum of Contemporary Art, Chicago; the Walker Center, Minneapolis; the National Museum of African American History and Culture, Washington D.C.; the Dallas Museum of Art, Dallas; and the Legacy Museum, Montgomery, among others.
 He was raised in Los Angeles and currently lives and works in New York City.

 The artist will have a museum solo exhibition titled Codeswitch dedicated to over 50 quilt-based artworks at The Bronx Museum of the Arts.
-The exhibition is organized by Bronx Museum Chief Curator Sergio Bessa and Chief Curator of the Visual Arts at the Contemporary Arts Center (New Orleans) Andrea Andersson.
+The exhibition is organized by Bronx Museum Chief Curator Sergio Bessa and Founding Director and Chief Curator at Rivers Institute for Contemporary Art & Thought Andrea Andersson.
 The exhibition will travel and be accompanied by a publication.